-The Technology Children's Center facility in Lexington (TCC Lincoln Laboratory) is just 1.3 miles from the Laboratory and provides developmentally based infant, toddler, and preschool programs for children from 8 weeks to 5–6 years old.
-Technology Children's Centers are managed by Bright Horizons and overseen by the MIT Work-Life Center.
+The Lincoln Laboratory Childcare Center in Lexington is just 1.3 miles from the Laboratory and provides developmentally based infant, toddler, and preschool programs for children from 8 weeks to 5–6 years old.
+Technology Childcare Centers are managed by Bright Horizons Family Solutions and overseen by the MIT Work-Life Center.

 Health and Wellness Center

 The Health and Wellness Center houses a medical facility operated by MIT Medical and a fitness center.
 The medical center offers primary care services for members of the MIT Health Plan and brief medical assistance for employees.
 The Fitness Center, which all employees are eligible to join, is run by the MIT Athletic Department; it features weight training facilities, a free-weight area, and a variety of cardiovascular equipment, including treadmills, steppers, and lifecycles.
 The Fitness Center also offers classes in such areas as aerobics, weight training, and yoga.

 Employee resource groups help foster an environment of inclusion, facilitate employees' engagement in community outreach projects, and offer social activities.

 LLNEN helps new employees transition into the Laboratory and the local area, and provides support to new employees through social and professional networking.

 LLWN is a forum for women staff to share experiences and resources.
 LLWN's goals are to promote the professional development and achievement of women employees at all stages of their careers.

 LLHLN enhances awareness of the Hispanic culture, supports employees' professional development, and promotes members' participation in outreach activities.